1 / 20

 Saint Anthony's Pilgrimage

-Click the image to view enlarged version.
+Click an image to enlarge

 1931–1932

-Uprka's 70th birthday
+Uprka's 70th Birthday

 To mark Uprka's 70th birthday, a retrospective exhibition of his paintings was held at the turn of 1931–32, under the auspices of the Czechoslovak government.

-Click the image to view enlarged version.
+Click an image to enlarge

 1937